crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 - `--moniker`: A moniker (name) for your validator node;
 - `--security-contact`: Security contact email/contact method.

-Now you can check if your validator has been added to the validator set:
+Once the `create-validator` transaction completes, you can check if your validator has been added to the validator set:

 ```bash
 $ ./chain-maind tendermint show-validator